(3rd blog in a 3-part series)

 Why does my head hurt when the triptan wears off?

-The pain is a withdrawal reaction.
+The pain is thought to be a withdrawal reaction.
 It is paradoxical as the medication initially helps.
 When used too often it worsens the condition and gives the person a headache which in turn can lead to another migraine.

 What about caffeine and rebound?
 I drink coffee and caffeine is in some of the meds I take.

-Yes, addressing caffeine is important as it causes rebound?
+Yes, addressing caffeine is important as it can cause rebound.
 Our blog HERE has lots of info on caffeine.